-You can trade in your car to a dealership if you still owe on it, but this can be a costly decision if you have negative equity.
+You can trade in your car to a dealership if you still owe on it, but it has to be paid off in the process, either with trade equity or out of pocket.
+Trading in a car you still owe on can be a costly decision if you have negative equity.

 Trading in a Car You Still Owe On

 Many people don't wait until they've paid off their car before they consider trading it in.
 This is usually because what you need in a vehicle changes during the time you're still paying for it.
 You may want something bigger as your kids grow, or something newer and nicer if your financial situation has changed for the better.